AlbusPercival91/university-cms/README.md

 }
 ```
-- Run in IDE or package as executable .jar using mvn package
+- Run in your IDE or package as .war using mvn package
 - Visit http://localhost:8080

 ## Authorization, use one of the following credentials: